palaeoware/revosim/revosim/docs/revosimconcepts.rst

 Concepts
 --------

 There are a number of underlying concepts that are useful to consider when using REvoSim.
-Please bear in mind that the model itself is fully described in the publications listed on the :ref:`Introduction` page.
+Please bear in mind that the model itself is fully described in the publications listed on the :ref:`introduction` page.
 Prior to publishing any work using the software, or for more details on the following, please do check these out.
 To see how the software fits into the wider field, the paper `Digital Evolution for Ecology Research: A Review <https://www.frontiersin.org/articles/10.3389/fevo.2021.750779/full>`_ provides a useful overview.

 If it would be beneficial to have further concepts outlined below, please contact the authors.